andrewvorobyev/mac-watcher-swift/notes.md

 - Dynamic sites.
 E.g. counters, SVG animations, ads banners etc.
 - Long content on the websites, potentially hidden under the elements.
 - User scrolling fast and internally paying attention to specific things, while the model will likely get the entire document.
+- Fast switching across apps / tabs.
+Probably need a serios caching layer.
+- Tabs / apps with video stream (e.g. google meet).
 - Do we need to mix ATs with screenshots to better percept the layout?
 - Multitasking

 - Capturing a tree of Youtube page is slow

+- Need to limit capturing to visible elements only.
+Currently I'm capturing menus content as well (including the top of the screen menu bar).